 In order for an out-of-band network stack to send and receive packets directly from the out-of-band execution stage, we have to extend the driver code as follows:

-driver to the network stack.
-Setting this flag basically means that
+out-of-band capabilities.
+Setting this flag basically means that the

 out-of-band I/O operations.static int